-What can you do in Doha during a stopover?
+What can you do in Doha during a short stopover?

-So if you have a stopover flying through Doha airport (DOH) – by this we mean more than 5 hours and less than 24 hours – what can you see and do in Doha?
+What can you see and do if you have a stopover flying through Doha airport (DOH) – which means more than 5 hours and less than 24 hours – in Doha?

 - Sleeping at or near the airport – which hotels are closest to DOH?